DarianMcKoy/ITS-200-Final-Project/README.md

-The goal is to create a webpage for the Campbell UNiversity Band program to show the different ways to contribute to the band and also to display what we do as a band and te different feilds within the band.
+The goal is to create a webpage for the Campbell University Band program to show the different ways to contribute to the band and also to display what we do as a band and te different feilds within the band.